holoviz/panel/doc/tutorials/index.md

 :gutter: 1 1 1 2

 :::{grid-item-card} {octicon}`browser;2.5em;sd-mr-1` Serve Panel Apps
-:link: panel_serve
+:link: beginner/panel_serve
 :link-type: doc

-Learn how to serve your Panel apps using the `panel serve` command.
+Learn how to serve an app with autoreload using the `panel serve` command.
 :::

 :::{grid-item-card} {octicon}`code;2.5em;sd-mr-1` Develop in an Editor
-:link: develop_editor
+:link: beginner/develop_editor
 :link-type: doc

-Learn how to develop Panel components, tools and apps efficiently in an editor.
+Learn to develop efficiently with Panel in an editor efficiently
 :::

 :::{grid-item-card} {octicon}`note;2.5em;sd-mr-1` Develop in a Notebook
 :link: develop_editor
 :link-type: doc

-Learn how to develop Panel components, tools and apps efficiently in a notebook.
+Learn how to develop efficiently with Panel in a notebook.
 :::

-:::{grid-item-card} {octicon}`zap;2.5em;sd-mr-1` Display objects easily with `pn.panel`
+:::{grid-item-card} {octicon}`zap;2.5em;sd-mr-1` Display objects with `pn.panel`
 :link: display_pn_panel
 :link-type: doc